me176c-dev/android_device_asus_K013/README.md

     $ repo sync -c --no-tags
     ```

+4. **Prepare proprietary files:** Unfortunately, some functionality still requires proprietary firmware and/or libraries.
+For the full set of features, you need to download and unpack using a script.

+    ```bash
+    $ . build/envsetup.sh
+    $ cd vendor/asus/me176c
+    $ ./setup.sh
+    ```

+   Currently, one step requires root to temporarily mount a partition from a downloaded disk image.
+The script is using
+`sudo` to request root access.

-4. **Build the ROM:** Depending on your CPU, this will take even longer.
+5. **Build the ROM:** Depending on your CPU, this will take even longer.

     ```bash
     $ . build/envsetup.sh